 Yes, appointments can be arranged at the school or home.
 However, appointments that require traveling (i.e. attending school meetings, testing done at school, school observations), will incur a travel fee.

 What should I tell my child or adolescent before the appointment?

 Depending on the age/maturity of your child, your explanation may need to be adapted.
 Tell your child something simple, but clear such as "We want to know a better way to help you.
 So we are going to go see a doctor who is going to ask you questions and have you do things like you do in school so we can better understand what kinds of things you are good at and what kinds of things you may need help with."

 What should I have prepared for our first appointment?

 Prior to the first appointment, please review and sign the Informed Consent, Privacy Practices, and Electronic Communication forms online.
-Please also bring any previous psychological testing/reports that have been completed.
+Please also bring any previous psychological testing/reports that have been completed and pertinent records.
 Also bring the names and contact information for important collateral sources, such as teachers, therapists, and social workers.